iaretechnician/barebones-masterserver-wiki/Reasoning---Do-you-need-it?.md

-This page contains ramblings that might help you decide whether or not you should buy/use the Master Server Framework.
-It also covers some of the reasons for making the Framework.
+## What Is The Master Server Framework

+## Before You Buy

+**Framework Doesn't Do "Game Server Networking"**

+There are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt... ).

+:fire: This asset officialy supports **uNET** only (because it's free and officialy supported by Unity developers), but it doesn't mean you can't use anything else.

+If you're using something else, you will need to write your own **Connector** and `IGameServer` implementation, which is quite easy.
+Here's more info on  the subject:

 ## Focus Points Of The Framework

 When designing the framework, here's what I've been aiming for:
 * Fast to prototype with -
 * Highly Extendable - if one component doesn't fit your needs, it shouldn't stop you from using others.
-* No third-party services
+* No third-party services to pay for
-* Cheap Maintenance - servers should be able to run on cheap VPS options
+* Cheap Maintenance - servers can run on cheap VPS options
 * Scalability - architecture must be scalable to support an increase of players
 * Modularity -
 * Networking Abstraction -

-## Why Write Every Server On Unity
+## Why Run Every Server With Unity

 I used to think that Unity had a huge overhead.
 As it turns out - it doesn't!
 Hosting a single unity instance on a 5$/month machine takes about **60 MB's of RAM and 1% of CPU!**